vexeye/vex/README.md

 # vexx

-Vexx, a general purpose, highly opinionated, high performance, universal code language with an emphasis on code literacy, readability, maintainability, consistency and developer experience & ergonomics.
-All this without sacrificing compilation or runtime speed of the produced applications & libraries.
+Vexx, a general purpose universal code language with an emphasis on code literacy, readability, maintainability, consistency and developer experience.
+All this while keeping up with top priorities such compilation and runtime performance of the produced applications & libraries.

 ![code](https://github.com/vexeye/vexx/assets/32410574/59d6e8d3-a8f6-4e4d-9a5c-b3e39262dc6f)